JakubTesarek/tesarek.me/training-log.md

 ## 9 November 2018
 [Morning warmup](/articles/morning-routine), weight: 81.6kg

 I stoped losing weight.
 In last 3 days I even gained 0.1kg.
 It can be because I didn't do any high intensity workout in those last 3 days because of my injury.
 I cannot reduce my food any more.
 Yeasterday I had one small chickpeas salad and chicken tortilla for lunch; and steamed brocolli with small pork steak and one slice of wholewheat bread and one orange for dinner.
 I was barely full so reducing my portion size is not possible.

+Today I was on [InBody measurement](/media/09-11-2018-inbody.png).

 ### Afternoon